fatanugraha/django-sql-middleware/README.md

 A simple middleware aimed to capture all queries in a request and provide basic SQL profiling such as execution time, execution plan, and query traceback.

-This package is only intended to run in development mode.
+This package is only intended to run in development mode for non-sqlite database.

+Currently, this package only tested in projects that uses psycopg2 (postgres) as default database engine.

 ## How To Install